ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Py.rst

 Background
 ----------

+Publishing static transforms is useful to define the relationship between a robot base and its sensors or non-moving parts.
+For example, it is easiest to reason about laser scan measurements in a frame at the center of the laser scanner.

+This is a standalone tutorial covering the basics of static transforms, which consists of two parts.
-In this tutorial we will write code to publish static transforms to tf2.
+In the first part we will write code to publish static transforms to tf2.
-This is a standalone tutorial covering the basics of static transforms.
+In the second part we will explain how to use the commandline ``static_transform_publisher`` executable tool in ``tf2_ros``.

 In the next two tutorials we will write the code to reproduce the demo from the :ref:`Introduction to tf2 <IntroToTf2>` tutorial.
 After that, the following tutorials focus on extending the demo with more advanced tf2 features.

 Prerequisites
 -------------

 In previous tutorials, you learned how to :ref:`create a workspace <ROS2Workspace>` and :ref:`create a package <CreatePkg>`.

 Tasks
 -----